rioshen/data-structures/Sorting/README.md

 Sorting
 =======
+###Sorting Definition
+Sorting is the process of arranging a group of items into a defined order, either descending or ascending, based on some criteria.
+Sorting algorithms generally divided into two categories: sequential sorts, which typically use a nested loops and require roughly n^2 comparisons to sort n elements and logarithmic sorts, which typically require roughly nlogn comparisons to sort n elements.

 ###Why we use sorting
 Many important problems can be reduced to sorting.
 An important algorithm design technique is to use sorting as a basic building block, because many other problems become easy once a set of items is sorted.
 + Searching - Binary search tests whether an item is in a dictionary in O(logN) time, provided the keys are sorted.